fireteam99/medallion-eng-design/README.md

 A Postgres database with Doctors and Forms tables.
 The unfilled PDFs are stored in a bucket using Supabase.

 ### Deployment
 This project is deployed using Heroku for the app and Supabase for the database.
 I used Heroku over Vercel due to issues with getting Sequelize to play nice with serverless functions (more on that later).
+Alternatively, we could also build and publish our project as a Docker image and use GCP's Compute Engine or AWS ECS to deploy.

 ## Further Considerations
 This project was quickly hacked together within a couple hours.
 If I had additional time and/if this were to be a long term project, there are a few things I would change.